jasp-stats/jasp-desktop/Docs/development/git-guide.md

 ```

 Before making a new feature branch, it is usually good to switch to the `master` branch (`git checkout master`), and rebase it.
-That way, you will keep your `master` up to date, and make sure that your new feature branch starts with a clean slate.
+That way, you will keep your `master` up to date, and make sure that your new feature branch is created clean and up to date.

 #### Commit your changes

 During implementing a feature, regularly commit your progress as you code.
 To commit changes, roughly the following workflow applies.

-Check the status of your branch (what files were chanched, etc.):
+Check the status of your branch (what files were changed, created, deleted, etc.):

 ```
 git status
 ```

+If you want to see specific changes to the *code* in the files that were modified, execute `git diff [filename]` to open up an overview of what lines of code were deleted and what added.
+When you are done inspecting the changes, press the `Q` key on your keyboard to return to your terminal.

 Add files you want to commit: